Does Cracking the Knuckles Cause Arthritis?

-Cracking joints and knuckle popping are an interesting phenomenon which is poorly understood.
-There are many theories why joints crack or pop, but it is simply unknown why.
+Cracking joints and knuckle popping is an interesting phenomenon that is poorly understood.
+There are many theories as to why joints crack or pop, but it is simply unknown why.

 In general, painless joint cracking is not damaging.
-But common sense would generally suggest that deliberate and repetitive joint cracking is not just socially disturbing but also physically distressing when pain is caused.
+But common sense would generally suggest that deliberate and repetitive joint cracking is socially disturbing and physically distressing when pain is caused.

-The joint “cracking” may be caused by a negative pressure, such as when the knuckles “crack,” which pull nitrogen gas into the joint temporarily.
-Cracking sounds can also be heard by tissue tendons snapping through their gliding paths due to minor adjustments.
+The joint “cracking” may be caused by negative pressure, such as when the knuckles “crack,” which pulls nitrogen gas into the joint temporarily.
+Tissue tendons snapping through their gliding paths can also hear cracking sounds due to minor adjustments.
 This can happen when your muscles get older and the action changes.

-If cracking accompanies pain, the structures of the joint, such as the loose cartilage or the wounded ligaments, may be underlying abnormalities.
-Some patients who have arthritis (inflammation of the joints, usually painful), snapping of irregular swollen tissue may be aware of “cracking” sounds.
-The osteoarthritis treatment and relation between knuckle popping will take time to understand.
+If cracking accompanies pain, the joint structures, such as the loose cartilage or the wounded ligaments, may be underlying abnormalities.
+Some patients with arthritis in knuckles (inflammation of the joints, usually painful) and snapping of irregular swollen tissue may be aware of “cracking” sounds.
+The osteoarthritis treatment and the relation between knuckle popping will take time to understand.

 -